tjhasan/Python_Study_Guide/2 - Control Flow/1 - If Statements/worksheet.md

 Write your code into the place with the comment `# YOUR CODE HERE!!!`.
 Ignore everything else.

-If you programmed it correctly, you should receive a **"YOU PASSED!"** message appear in your terminal.
+If you programmed it correctly, you should see a **"YOU PASSED!"** message appear in your terminal.

 # Question 1
 ```python